Our Montessori Curriculum

 Geography, History, Biology, Botany, Zoology, Social Sciences, Horticulture and World Cultures are presented to the children in enriching and exciting ways.
 Children study about the world through maps and globes.
 The objective is to increase their awareness of our planet.
 The Montessori Method offers the children a concrete presentation of history by letting them work with timelines.

 Art, integrated into curriculum, enhances the creativity of the child.
-Talented professional Art instructors design meaningful and inspirational lessons for the Pre-Primary children to gain awareness and an appreciation for the arts.
+Our instructors design meaningful and inspirational lessons for the Pre-Primary children to gain awareness and an appreciation for the arts.
 Art is an important form of self-expression.
 It develops hand-eye coordination, imagination, individuality and aesthetic appreciation.

 The curriculum is designed to give the children a working knowledge of an additional language.
 The program is designed to be colloquial, interesting and useful.
 Students learn shapes, colors and the fundamentals of the language.